-1.1 Scope This model code specifies the general principles for the verification and evaluation of the performance of all types of concrete structures as well as the structural and nonstructural components thereof, under various mechanical actions and environmental effects.
+This model code specifies the general principles for the verification and evaluation of the performance of all types of concrete structures as well as the structural and nonstructural components thereof, under various mechanical actions and environmental effects.
 The code incorporates the concept of performance based design using limit state design methodology.
 It is applicable to the design, construction and maintenance of concrete structures.

-This code provides a set of minimum requirements for the performance of construction materials, standard for workmanship, measures of quality control and appropriate construction records that must be complied with on site in order to meet the design requirements for strengths, safety serviceability and durability of the structure.
+This code provides a set of minimum requirements for the performance of construction materials, standard for workmanship, measures of quality control and appropriate construction records that must be complied with on site in order to meet the design requirements for strengths, safety, serviceability and

-Also provided are guidelines that could be adopted in countries of Asia and the Pacific region in their attempts to establish relevant national codes.
+Also provided are guidelines that could be adopted in countries of Asia and the Pacific region in their attempts to establish relevant national codes